goliviero/software_get_started/README.rst

    Linux Mint Dell-Latitude-5420 5.15.0-60-generic #66-Ubuntu 22.04.2 LTS SMP x86_64 GNU/Linux
 ..

-For mac  user it  should be  close to Linux  user and  interface.
+For Mac  user it  should be  close to Linux  user and  interface.
 Some things can change for paths or  bash things.
 Please have a look online if you encounter specific issue related to mac-usage.